sonnetmedia/the-whole-story/_drafts/season-2-dead-parent-club---live-panel.md

 ---

-This episode we talked to four members of the DPC (Dead Parent Club) at a live panel. &nbsp;
+This episode we talked to four members of the DPC (Dead Parent Club) at a live panel. &nbsp;Susan, Marc, Sharon, and Robert all share pieces of their lives that are the most vulnerable and hardest to share. &nbsp;We talk about the origins of the DPC storytelling community, how dealing with loss through storytelling helps, and advice to all of us who aren't part of the club - but will be one day. &nbsp;We also chant "Susan Kent!" a few times for good measure. &nbsp;

-&nbsp;

 Robert Commiskey is a writer and storyteller, having performed in the UK and New York.
 He can currently be seen around New York and is less poor than he was last year.&nbsp;